OCA/connector-magento/magentoerpconnect/doc/index.rst

 API
 ===

-TODO: fixme, not generated due to the openerp.addons namespace
+.. todo:: fixme, not generated due to the openerp.addons namespace

 .. toctree::
    :maxdepth: 2